bbauska/W3Cx-5of5/README.md

 <h4>Notes:</h4>
 <ul>
   <li>Remember that the first line of your HTML5 page should start
-    by &lt;!DOCTYPE html&gt;.
+    by <!DOCTYPE html>.
 CodePen does not force you to add a DOCTYPE on CodePen, but be assured that you have to specify the DOCTYPE in all your Web documents.</li>
   <li>You can modify the source code in CodePen, and see the results in